-Lehman L.I.F.E. supports service opportunities for students by creating awareness of need in communities aroundthe world and fostering action through volunteer work.
+Lehman L.I.F.E. supports service opportunities for students by creating awareness of need in communities around the world and fostering action through volunteer work.
 Our main goal is to increase awareness of issues affecting humanity from our campus to the global society.

 Students have traveled to Dominican Republic, New Orleans, Virginia Beach, Cincinnati, Mexico, Costa Rica, and Kenya to perform community service efforts and aid other communities in their own sustainability.
 Each year, we begin planning for the following academic year's trips.
 If you would like to get involved, please contact our office right away!

-Pine Ridge Indian Reservation - South Dakota
+RE-MEMBER: Pine Ridge Indian Reservation – Pine Ridge, South Dakota

 Volunteering with RE-MEMBER is an emotional and life-changing event.
 During your visit to Pine Ridge Reservation, you will witness the extreme poverty afflicting the Lakota people of Pine Ridge.

 It can be difficult for many of our volunteers to see the conditions that many Oglala Lakota families of Pine Ridge call home.
 Many children have never slept on a bed with a mattress of their own - many sleep on the floor, or in shared beds.
-Through our 'Bunk Beds for Children program', our volunteers and staff construct hundreds of beds each year.
+Through our Bunk Beds for Children program, our volunteers and staff construct hundreds of beds each year.
 Each step of the process - from constructing the wood frame to placing the pillow - is more than just part of "building a bed".
 You are helping to rebuild a relationship, and provide hope for the future of the Oglala Lakota children of Pine Ridge Indian Reservation.

 Because of the extreme poverty found on Pine Ridge, those who are fortunate enough to live in a home, usually cannot afford to maintain it.
 In fact, most of these "homes" are not even houses or trailers - they are shelters without running water, windows, doors, or even heating.

 Having adequate shelter is a necessity of life.
 Unfortunately, it is not the reality on the reservation.
 Working together, our volunteers and staff help to provide a more human living environment by building or repairing roofs, plumbing, and many other common home needs.